Mere addition paradox: Variants

-The very repugnant conclusion is a property of theories of population ethics that is a stronger version of the repugnant conclusion.
+The very repugnant conclusion is a more counterintuitive version of the repugnant conclusion.
 It states that according to some ethical theories, for any population where everyone has very high well-being, there exists a better population consisting of two groups: a significant number of people with very negative well-being, and a much larger number of people having barely positive welfare.

-Alternative usage
+Economic measures

 An alternative use of the term mere addition paradox was presented in a paper by Hassoun in 2010.
 It identifies paradoxical reasoning that occurs when certain statistical measures are used to calculate results over a population.
 For example, if a group of 100 people together control $100 worth of resources, the average wealth per capita is $1.
 If a single rich person then arrives with 1 million dollars, then the total group of 101 people controls $1,000,100, making average wealth per capita $9,901, implying a drastic shift away from poverty even though nothing has changed for the original 100 people.
 Hassoun defines a no mere addition axiom to be used for judging such statistical measures: "merely adding a rich person to a population should not decrease poverty" (although acknowledging that in actual practice adding rich people to a population may provide some benefit to the whole population).